nubenetes/awesome-kubernetes/docs/kubernetes-based-devel.md

 * [Minikube](https://github.com/kubernetes/minikube) A tool that makes it easy to run Kubernetes locally inside a Linux VM.
 It's aimed on users who want to just test it out or use it for development.
 It cannot spin up a production cluster, it's a one node machine with no high availability.
     * [murchie85.github.io: Installling minikube](https://murchie85.github.io/Kubernetes.html)
     * [itnext.io: How to experiment locally on Kubernetes with minikube and your local Dockerfiles](https://itnext.io/how-to-experiment-locally-on-kubernetes-with-minikube-and-your-local-dockerfiles-48833fcd90c9)
+    * [nfrankel.medium.com: Goodbye minikube](https://nfrankel.medium.com/goodbye-minikube-340070edc5af) I’ve been using minikube as my local cluster since I started to learn Kubernetes.
+But I’ve decided to let it go in favor of kind.
+Here’s the story.
 * [**kind**](https://github.com/kubernetes-sigs/kind) Kubernetes IN Docker - local clusters for testing Kubernetes.
 Kind is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
     * [kubernetes-development-environment-in-a-box](https://github.com/ManagedKube/kubernetes-development-environment-in-a-box) This project is geared toward running multiple isolated KinD cluster on a single instance.
 This project produces an AMI image that can run an instance that has Docker and multiple isolated Kubernetes clusters running in it using KinD.
 The main use case is to setup one node that can run multiple fully isolated Kubernetes cluster on it for development purposes.
 * [store.docker.com: Docker Community Edition EDGE with kubernetes.
 Installing Kubernetes using the Docker Client](https://store.docker.com/editions/community/docker-ce-desktop-windows) Currently only available in **Edge** edition.